How to start an online business from home – The ultimate guide

 Find somebody who can conduct mentorship sessions regularly.

-We know that choosing the best mentor is not an easy process because it’s about choosing an expert in an area you don’t know yet, which makes it challenging for you to evaluate the criteria of the best mentor.
+We know that choosing the best mentor is not an easy process because it’s about choosing an expert in an area you don’t know yet, which makes it challenging for you to evaluate the best mentor’s criteria.

 1. Why a niche?